 Naked statues and leather jackets

 Mandy led us to a leather-making school and shop, Scuola del Cuoio, behind the Church of Santa Croce.
 The school was started by Franciscan friars and local leather artisans after WWII to teach war orphans a practical trade.
 I was expecting older Italian craftsmen and found younger Asian ones instead.
 Florence is well known for the manufacture and sale of leather goods.
-Shops and street vendors all over town sell handbags, jackets and shoes.
+Shops and street vendors all over town sell handbags, jackets, and shoes.
 In some cities you walk down the street and smell food.
 In Florence you smell leather.

-Sauntered across the Arno River and climbed to Piazzale Michelangelo where the duplicate statue of David enjoys a great view of Florence.
+We sauntered across the Arno River and climbed to Piazzale Michelangelo where the duplicate statue of David enjoys a great view of Florence.
 We continued our tour through Oltrarno, an artsy area along the river, enjoying the hacked street signs of Clet Abraham.
 Crossed the crowded Vecchio Bridge (Ponte Vecchio), lined with jewelry shops, and watched the sun set from the other side.

 The next day we immersed ourselves in art.
 Florence gets credit for kicking off Europe’s period of fresh thinking, known as the Renaissance.
-Its wealthy tradesmen encouraged the city’s artists, architects and philosophers to think big and define Florence culturally.
+Its wealthy tradesmen encouraged the city’s artists, architects, and philosophers to think big and define Florence culturally.

-We visited the Uffizi Gallery, the best collection of Italian paintings anywhere, with works by Da Vinci, Raphael, Caravaggio, Titian, Michelangelo and Botticelli, including the Birth of Venus.
+We visited the Uffizi Gallery, the best collection of Italian paintings anywhere, with works by Da Vinci, Raphael, Caravaggio, Titian, Michelangelo, and Botticelli, including the Birth of Venus.
 Rembrandt and Rubens are also there.
 It was too much to take in at one time.

-Satiated with great art, we moved on to the Galleria del’ Accademia for more.
 Michelangelo’s David was more beautiful than I imagined and much taller.
 He towers godlike over the tourists.

 After breakfast the next morning, I walked my friends to the train station and said goodbye.
-They are off to Venice for a couple of days before heading home.
+They were off to Venice for a couple of days before heading home.
 I will miss their companionship while touring.

 I stood in line for the Duomo, a half-hour wait.
-The cathedral was begun in 1296 AD.
+The cathedral was begun in 1296 CE.
 The massive and architecturally influential dome, designed by Filippo Brunelleschi, was built between 1420 and 1436.
 The outside is a fancy checkerboard of green, white and pink marble, but the inside is surprisingly stark, except for the massive painting, The Last Judgment, inside the dome.

-The Church of Santa Croce, built in the 14th century, is notable not only for its art but for who is buried inside: neighborhood-kid Michelangelo (1475-1564), Galileo (1564-1642), Machiavelli (1469-1527) and Rossini (1792-1868).
+The Church of Santa Croce, built in the 1300s, is notable not only for its art but for who is buried inside: neighborhood-kid Michelangelo (1475-1564), Galileo (1564-1642), Machiavelli (1469-1527), and Rossini (1792-1868).
 Also inside is a monument to Florence Nightingale.
 She was born in Florence and named for it.

 Pitti Palace is a monster of a castle with the second largest collection of paintings in Florence and fourteen furnished and decorated royal apartments.
-Each huge room is decorated ceiling to floor with chandeliers, statues and oil canvases by Rubens, Titian, Rembrandt and Raphael.
-The Bargello Museum houses masterpieces of sculpture, such as Donatello’s David, and a collection of Medici treasures—ceramics, tapestries, ivory and silver.
+Each huge room is decorated ceiling to floor with chandeliers, statues, and oil canvases by Rubens, Titian, Rembrandt, and Raphael.
+The Bargello Museum houses masterpieces of sculpture, such as Donatello’s David, and a collection of Medici treasures—ceramics, tapestries, ivory, and silver.